Playtime (also spelled Play Time) is a 1967 French comedy film directed by and starring Jacques Tati.

 - Silence Is Golden

-- There isn't a lot of dialogue in the movie, and what dialogue there is, is mostly irrelevant chatter.
+- Typically for a Tati film there isn't a lot of dialogue, and what dialogue there is, is mostly irrelevant chatter.

 - One entire scene, where Hulot visits his old friend and the friend's family in the friend's ultramodern glass-walled apartment, is shot without any sound at all, or rather with the camera outside getting only the sound of traffic as the conversation goes on inside.